Deadlock found when trying to get lock; try restarting transaction

 Update in the same order

 Once several concurrent transactions perform updates in the same order, deadlock is not possible.
-This is a good chance to organize your code better by moving common code parts into methods instead of writing the sameselect for update at different places of the project.
+This is a good chance to organize your code better by moving common code parts into methods instead of writing the sameselect for update

 In the above example with Alice and John, we’d not meet the deadlock if update their balance in the same order.
 It’s may not be obvious why it works.
 Consider one transaction that locks Alice and John rows in turn.
 No other transaction acting in the same order can lock the John before locking the Alice.
 Apparently, the situation when one transaction has locked Alice and waiting for John, and the other one has locked John and waiting for Alice is not possible.